 - 1. Tight fitting or excessively short shorts, skirts, or slacks are not permitted. - 2.
 Clothing should be so constructed and worn in a manner that is not unduly revealing. - 3.
-Clothing with offensive illustrations, slogans or commercial messages advertising drugs, alcohol and /or tobacco products is prohibited. - 4.
-Language on clothing which is insulting, abusive, threatening or harassing based upon issues such as sexual orientation, gender, ethnicity background, religious beliefs or disabilities is prohibited. - 5.
-Proper footwear must be worn at all times in the school buildings (no bare feet). - 6.
+Clothing with offensive illustrations, slogans or commercial messages advertising drugs, alcohol and/or tobacco/nicotine products is prohibited. - 4.
+Language on clothing which is insulting, vulgar, abusive, threatening or harassing based upon issues such as sexual orientation, gender, ethnicity background, religious beliefs or disabilities is prohibited. - 5.
+Proper footwear must be worn at all times in the school buildings (no bare feet or slippers). - 6.
 Sunglasses are not to be worn in the building. - 7.
 Hats, hoods, headbands, and pajama pants are not to be worn in school. - 8.
-Coats/Jackets are not to be worn during school hours.
+Coats/jackets are not to be worn during school hours.
 Warm-up apparel is appropriate. - 9.
 Chains, spiked collars, spiked belts, or spiked wrist wear are prohibited.

 Students who do not comply with the dress code will be asked to correct the infraction.
 Any time taken from school to correct infractions will be unexcused.
-Daily, during 1st period, teachers will determine whether students are adhering to the dress code.